Aditya-Mishra799/GetFlats-Real-Estate-Website-Project/README.md

 To run this project locally, follow these steps:
 1. Clone the repository.
 2. Install dependencies using `npm install` / `npm i`.
-3. Add and configure `.env.local` filein root folder according to you requirements or contact the contributor given below for details about enviroment variables.
+3. Add and configure `.env.local` file in root folder according to your requirements or contact the contributor given below, for details about enviroment variables.
 4. Run the development server using `npm run dev`.

 ## Usage